pushpram/local-folder-to-github/README.md

     - This would merge the local commits with the pulled commits(initial commit)
 - Push local commits to remote repo:
     - Git command: `git push origin master`
-- Now the local commits and whole local folder(repo) is pushed to online(remote) repo.
+- Now the local commits and whole local folder(also a git repository) is pushed to online(remote) repository.